jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

   - This sets the loglevel into a hash table (contains logger name hash and corresponding loglevel value, for lookup on each log call).
 More on this below.
 - It has some other functions, such as:
   - [`get_name()`](https://github.com/ros2/rclcpp/blob/b1e834a8dfb0e2058fbf0e3adcc06cd8eda86243/rclcpp/include/rclcpp/logger.hpp#L140): returns the name,
-  - [`get_child(child_name)`](https://github.com/ros2/rclcpp/blob/b1e834a8dfb0e2058fbf0e3adcc06cd8eda86243/rclcpp/src/rclcpp/logger.cpp#L71): returns a logger instance with name "logger_name.child_name" and configures the rosout logging system for publishing output to /rosout.</br>
+  - [`get_child(child_name)`](https://github.com/ros2/rclcpp/blob/b1e834a8dfb0e2058fbf0e3adcc06cd8eda86243/rclcpp/src/rclcpp/logger.cpp#L71): returns a Logger instance with name "logger_name.child_name" and configures the rosout logging system for publishing output to /rosout.</br>

 </br>